robbiew/enigma-bbs-newscan/README.md

 - Configure Newscan module: Interactive area selection
 - Visual indicators for selected areas
 - Persistent storage of user preferences

+## Support

+These modules follow standard ENiGMA½ patterns and should work with any properly configured ENiGMA½ installation.
+For issues:

+1. Check ENiGMA½ logs for errors
+2. Verify menu configuration syntax
+3. Ensure all required art files exist
+4. Test with a clean user account

 ## License